in-rolls/electoral_rolls/README.md

 5. That data won't be shared with people who are not identified in 3.
 6. That publications and presentations will not reveal identifying individual information: only statistical summaries will be presented.

+If you would like access to CSVs from parsing the electoral roll pdfs, check out [https://github.com/in-rolls/parse_elex_rolls](https://github.com/in-rolls/parse_elex_rolls).
+The data are posted on the Harvard Dataverse at [http://dx.doi.org/10.7910/DVN/MUEGDT](http://dx.doi.org/10.7910/DVN/MUEGDT).

 ### Suggested Citation

 Gaurav Sood and Atul Dhingra.
 2018.
 Indian Electoral Rolls PDF Corpus. https://github.com/in-rolls/electoral_rolls